-Students who will not finish the program of study by their expected completion date (marked at item number 5 on the Form I-20 or number 3 on the Form DS-2019) must request a program extension before their program end date.
+Students who will not finish their program of study by the current end date on the Form I-20 or DS-2019 must request a program extension before their program end date.

-Failure to apply for an extension prior to the completion date on the Form I-20 or Form DS-2019 will result in the termination of legal immigration status and suspension of all employment authorization, whether on or off campus.
-To regain legal status, a student would need to apply to U.S. Citizenship and Immigration Services for reinstatement (if eligible) and pay the associated fee OR travel outside the US, obtain a new visa and re-enter.
-In order to apply for a program extension, the student must do the following:
+Failure to apply for an extension prior to the completion date on the Form I-20 or Form DS-2019 will result in the termination of a student’s F-1 or J-1 immigration status and suspension of all employment authorizations, whether on or off campus.
+To regain legal status, a student would need to apply to U.S. Citizenship and Immigration Services (USCIS) for reinstatement (if eligible) and pay the associated fees OR travel outside the U.S. obtain a new visa and re-enter.

 NOTE: J-1 students who have applied for and/or received a waiver of the Two-Year Home Residence Requirement are not eligible for extension of J-1 immigration status.